When we come to meet with you to plan our wedding, what should we bring?

 Speaking of which; Do you take breaks?

 No, I don’t take breaks.
 The music and/or sound system does not ordinarily take breaks.
 I am often invited to eat during dinner, but I keep the music going on auto-play and often eat at my DJ table to make sure all is as it should be.
 Same with a quick stop to the bathroom.
 No break in the music.
 Occasionally there may be short periods of time when my clients ask me to stop the music for a certain activity.
-But as in the example above, I would still be on the clock, as it were.
+But as in the example above, I would still be on the clock.

 Can you help me with my golf swing?